 The best way to get small business owners to turn up to your event would be to create a segment of people who list themselves as a small business owner that lives within 20 miles of your event and then send them an invite by email.
-The segmentation part is simple and can easily be done through CRM software.
+The segmentation part is simple and can quickly be done by marketers through CRM software.

 Compare this to sending one email to your entire database, with subscribers spread across the country (or continent).

-How annoying is it to receive an email that invites you to an event that is located on other side of the world?
+How annoying is it to receive an email that invites you to an event located on another side of the world?

 Before you start segmenting your database, let’s take a look at how valuable it can be.